Oil Pulling for White Teeth: 5 Shocking Results You Can See in 14 Days

 4. Drink a full glass of water to rehydrate.

-H3: Can I oil pull every day?
+Can I oil pull every day?

-H3: Can I brush my teeth with coconut oil every day?
+Can I brush my teeth with coconut oil every day?

-H3: Is it safe to swallow the oil?
+Is it safe to swallow the oil?

-H3: Should you oil pull before or after brushing?
+Should you oil pull before or after brushing?

 Always before.

-H3: What do oil pulling for whitening teeth reviews typically say?
+What do oil pulling for whitening teeth reviews typically say?

 The majority of positive reviews for oil pulling for white teeth emphasize the same central benefits we have discussed.
 Users consistently report a noticeable brightening of stains after 2-3 weeks, drastically fresher breath, and much healthier gums that no longer bleed.

 It amazes many that the squeaky-clean feel it has obtained cannot be matched even with brushing alone.
-One should approach these reviews with realistic expectations- oil pulling for white teeth is lauded with its holistic properties and a process gradual, not a means of immediate whitening of your teeth.
+One should approach these reviews with realistic expectations- oil pulling for white teeth is lauded for its holistic properties and a process gradual, not a means of immediate whitening of your teeth.

-H3: Who should avoid oil pulling?
+Who should avoid oil pulling?

 Oil pulling will not give you a blinding, bleached smile in 14 days.